billettg/npmhome/README.md

 This project is currently under active development and I plan to implement features, and bug fix when I have time to do so.

 I cannot guarantee any support responses or timescales for bug fixes or feature implementations.

+## FAQ

+- npmhome is not listening on port 1234

+Check your compose/run/desktop configuration, ensure that you have specified a port mapping of 1234:1234, or <yourhostport>:1234.
+You must map to 1234 to ensure that it connects to the internal http-server running on port 1234 (right hand side of the port mapping).

+Note that if you run the container via Docker desktop, it will assign a random host port (0) if you do not specify one.

+- npmhome cannot connect to NPM

+Check config.json is correctly formatted and loaded.
+Make sure your machine running npmhome can see the IP and port of NPM's web interface which should be listening on port 81.
+Check that communication is not blocked by any firewalls.
+Try opening the home page of NPM and adding /api/tokens, does it show a JSON response?
+If not it is likely that your client machine cannot see the NPM host machine.

 ## Donations